kweav/prepwork_revamp/docs/06-common-bash-tools.md

 ## Resources

-* This module will be performed online in a [bash sandbox](https://sandbox.bio/playground).
+* This chapter will be performed online in a [bash sandbox](https://sandbox.bio/playground).
   * Use of this resource avoids issues that can arise from people using different operating systems and having trouble finding the terminal on their own computers.
   * Once you open the link, you should see a black window with the prompt `guest@sandbox$`.
 This is the bash interface.
 * The [Bash syntax cheatsheet](http://bxlab.github.io/cmdb-bootcamp/cheatsheet/unix.html) may be useful to refer to, especially throughout the course.